hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 - Super Two's: This is the first design of robot, gifted to the Super Owls by Klesone.
 - FRJ's: The longest-reigning robot type, remaining unchanged until 105 ADOTR.
 - Hulk Super FRJ's: A more powerful version of the FRJ's, specificaly designed for battle against Horsa.
+- UF's: A large and powerful type of robot specificaly tasked to act as body guards.
 - FRT's: A prototype version of the FCRT's.
 - FCRT's: Currently the most modern type of robot are the FCRT's.